 The Supervisory Board ensures that the Company's management structure allows for adequate oversight and accountability, as well as a clear distribution of responsibilities.
-Involving all levels of government in risk management, the clear segregation of authority and effective communication between different areas, contributes to transparency and the achievement of set strategies and tasks related to the developed risk appetite, risk budget and risk management.
-The Company's centralized Risk Management (ERM) Department ensures the effective development, dissemination and implementation of risk strategies and risk appetite across the company.
+By involving all levels of government in risk management and ensuring the clear segregation of authority and effective communication between different areas, the management structure contributes to transparency and the achievement of set strategies and tasks related to the developed risk appetite, risk budget and risk management.